ssaleem12/Revenue_hotel/README.md

 Data Analysis and Visualization using SQL and Power BI

 # Requirements:
-Build Visualization data story/dashboard to present to stakeholder -Is out hotel revenue growing by year? <br />
+Build Visualization data story/dashboard to present to stakeholder <br />
+  -Is out hotel revenue growing by year? <br />
   -Should we increase our parking lot size? <br />
   -What trends can we see in the data <br />